ModelOps - Import and Deploy your first GIT Model

 Files needed

-Let’s start by downloading the required files for this tutorial.
+Let’s start by downloading the needed files for this tutorial.
 Download these 4 attachments and upload them in your Notebook filesystem.
+Select the files depending on your version of ModelOps:

 Alternatively you can git clone following repos